 The Children’s Museum in Santa Rosa Offers Fun, Sensory-Friendly Activities for Kids

-The Children’s Museum of Sonoma County hosts free Sensory Friendly Afternoons exclusive to families and caregivers of children with special needs, autism, or sensory processing differences.
+The Children’s Museum of Sonoma County hosts free Sensory Friendly Afternoons exclusively for children with special needs, autism, or sensory processing differences and their families or caregivers.
 These Tuesday afternoons are great for children and families to play with hands-on exhibits, explore the Art Studio, and enjoy family time in a safe, accessible, and welcoming environment without the crowds, noise, and bright lights of a typical museum day.

 The staff goes through the Museum ahead of time to turn down lights, limit loud sounds, and add extra signage to our exhibits to help create a safe and less stimulating environment.

 - January 9, 2024

 - March 12, 2024

 Pre-registration in an effort to better serve our visitors.
 Pre-registration enables us to communicate directly with families about expectations and updates, you will receive an e-mail confirmation.